awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 9\.4\.7 contains several fixes to issue found in previous versions\.
 For more information on the fixes in 9\.4\.7, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.4/static/release-9-4-7.html)\.
 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

 PostgreSQL version 9\.4\.7 includes improved visibility of autovacuum sessions by allowing the rds\_superuser account to view autovacuum sessions in pg\_stat\_activity\.
 For example, you can identify and terminate an autovacuum session that is blocking a command from running, or executing slower than a manually issued vacuum command\.

+#### PostgreSQL Version 9\.3\.25 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9325"></a>

+**Note**
+Amazon RDS for PostgreSQL announced retirement of PostgreSQL 9\.3 in September 2018 and has stopped support for PostgreSQL version 9\.3\.
+We encourage you to upgrade to PostgreSQL 9\.4 or a higher version as early as possible\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+PostgreSQL version 9\.3\.25 contains several bug fixes for issues in release 9\.3\.24\.
+For more information on the fixes in 9\.3\.25, see the [PostgreSQL documentation](http://www.postgresql.org/docs/current/static/release-9-3-25.html)\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

 #### PostgreSQL Version 9\.3\.24 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9324"></a>